 What have been some of your most rewarding moments as a guide?

 At the end of a tour, when I have tour members approaching me and saying, "Now you have 24 more ambassadors for Bulgaria!"
 I won’t forget when, a few years ago, a couple told me, "Stefan, we are so lucky you didn’t become a lawyer, so that we have you here with us."
-Another rewarding moment was spending my birthday on the road with group.
-I don’t how, but my tour members discovered when it was my birthday.
+Another rewarding moment was spending my birthday on the road with a group.
+I don’t know how, but my tour members discovered when it was my birthday.
 At midnight, I heard someone throwing small rocks at my window.
 I got up and to my surprise, it was my group in front of the hotel singing "Happy Birthday!"

 You joined Rick on-camera for an episode of his TV show.
 What was it like?